Leigh, Staffordshire: Localities

-The civil parish of Leigh is centred on the clustered village of Church Leigh but has six satellite hamlets.
-Separating the last four from the first is a field buffer including the River Blithe which flows south, via the Blithfield Reservoir lake 5 mi south to feed the River Trent at Alrewas, Staffordshire.
+The civil parish of Leigh is centred on the clustered village of Church Leigh but has nine satellite hamlets, with Church Leigh being separated into Upper and Lower.
+Separating the first two from the others is a field buffer including the River Blithe which flows south, via the Blithfield Reservoir lake 5 mi south to feed the River Trent at Alrewas, Staffordshire.

 Withington

-Withington is a linear settlement on five lanes that is separated to the west from Church Leigh by fields covering 300m; its oldest farmhouse is a listed building.
-Very well known for its pub and Lolo&Jojo.
+Withington is a linear settlement on five lanes that is separated to the west from Church Leigh by fields covering 300 m; its oldest farmhouse is a listed building, very well known for its pub.

+Nobut

+Nobut is one of the smallest hamlets; with Upper Nobut farm and Withington farm making up the majority of Nobut.
+Nobut lies 160 m west of Withington, primarily upon Nobut Road.

 Upper Leigh

-Upper Leigh is a linear settlement on five or six lanes that is separated to the south-east from Lower Leigh by fields covering 100m; it has three listed buildings: Moor Farm, Moor House Farm and Manor Farm.
+Upper Leigh is a linear settlement on five or six lanes that is separated to the south-east from Lower Leigh by fields covering 100 m; it has three listed buildings: Moor Farm, Moor House Farm and Manor Farm.

 Lower Leigh

-Lower Leigh is on a winding lane, separated from the village Primary School and recreation ground by less than 100 metres, to its north-west.
+Lower Leigh is on a winding lane, separated from the village Primary School and recreation ground by less than 100 m, to its north-west.
 The middle of the parish's three bridges along the lanes over the River Blithe is close to the centre of Lower Leigh.
 Next to this bridge is the aptly-named Brook Farmhouse.